United Hospital Center Pharmacy Residency Program

 Purpose Statement

-The WVU Medicine United Hospital Center Post Graduate Year One (PGY-1) pharmacy residency program is designed to build upon Doctor of Pharmacy (Pharm.D) education and outcomes.
+The WVU Medicine United Hospital Center Post Graduate Year One (PGY-1) Pharmacy residency program is designed to build upon Doctor of Pharmacy (Pharm.D) education and outcomes.
 The program is structured to further contribute to the development of clinical pharmacists responsible for medication-related care of patients with a diverse range of conditions.
-Furthermore, completion of the program will provide the necessary foundation, allowing for the pursuit of advanced education and training opportunities, including specialized postgraduate year two (PGY-2) pharmacy residency training and board certification eligibility.
+Furthermore, completion of the program will provide the necessary foundation allowing for the pursuit of advanced education and training opportunities including specialized postgraduate year two (PGY-2) pharmacy residency training, as well as board certification eligibility.

 Qualifications